-Everything You Need to Know About Electrical Code Compliance
+Everything You Need to Know About Electrical Codes to Safely Power Your Home

 Professional electricians often refer to the National Electrical Code (NEC), a massive volume that describes national codes for residential and commercial wiring.
-You don't need to buy this book, but you may need to refer to a library copy from time to time.
+You don't necessarily need to buy this book, but you might need to refer to a library copy or an online version from time to time.

 Local building departments often modify the NEC, and you must satisfy those local codes.
-It's not unusual for adjacent towns to have very different codes; for instance, one may allow plastic boxes while another requires metal boxes.
+It's not unusual for adjacent towns to have very different codes.
+For instance, one area might allow plastic boxes while another requires metal boxes.
 Have a local inspector approve your wiring plans before you begin work.

 If existing wiring does not meet local codes, chances are that your building department will not require you to change the wiring.
-Usually only new work must be up to code.
+Usually, only new electrical work must be up to code.
 However, if the old wiring is unsafe, you should change it.
-Extensive remodeling also may require you to bring the entire house up to current codes.
+Extensive remodeling could also require you to bring the entire house up to current codes.

 Loading and Grounding Circuits

-Any plan, however simple or complex, must start with two considerations.
+Any electrical plan, however simple or complex, must start with two considerations.
 First, make sure the new service doesn't overload a circuit.
 Second, see that all receptacles and appliances are safely grounded.
 Local codes probably require that switches and light fixtures also be grounded.
 Grounding protects against shock in case a wire comes loose or an appliance or device malfunctions.
-Check using a receptacle analyzer.
+Check using a receptacle analyzer ($5, The Home Depot).

 Here are some of the most common general requirements for home electrical systems.
-Local building departments may have different demands.
+Local building departments might have different demands.

-Boxes: Plastic electrical boxes are common throughout much of the United States and Canada; some localities require metal boxes.
+Boxes: Plastic electrical boxes are common throughout much of the United States and Canada, although some localities require metal boxes.
 Buy large boxes so wires aren't cramped.
 Attach them firmly to a framing member whenever possible or use remodel boxes that clamp to the wall surface.

 Receptacles, fixtures, and appliances: New receptacles and appliances must be grounded.
 Fixtures and appliances should be approved by Underwriters Laboratories (UL).

 Circuits: Most 120-volt household circuits are 15 amps, and all lights must be on 15-amp circuits.
-In kitchens and utility areas, 20-amp circuits may be required.
+In kitchens and utility areas, 20-amp circuits might be required.

 Wire size: Use 14-gauge wire for 15-amp circuits and 12-gauge wire for 20-amp circuits.
-Cable runs longer than 500 feet may need larger wire.
+Cable runs longer than 500 feet could need larger wire.
 Consult your building department.

-Some codes apply to the entire house; others apply to specific rooms.
-Here are some general guidelines.
-Local codes may vary.
-These requirements usually apply only to new installations—older wiring does not have to comply as long as it is safe.
+Some electrical codes apply to the entire house while others apply to specific rooms.
+Here are some general guidelines, but note that local codes might vary.
+These requirements usually apply only to new installations, as older wiring does not have to comply as long as it is safe.
 These requirements make good sense and are not overly strict.
 Wiring that does not meet these standards would be either awkward or unsafe.

-Bedrooms, living room, dining room: Every room must have a wall switch located near the entry door that controls either a ceiling fixture or a switched receptacle.
+Bedrooms, living room, and dining room: Every room must have a wall switch located near the entry door that controls either a ceiling fixture or a switched receptacle.
 All ceiling fixtures must be controlled by a wall switch and not by a pull chain.
 Receptacles must be no more than 12 feet apart, and there must be at least one on each wall.
 If a section of wall between two doors is wider than 2 feet, it must have a receptacle.
 Light fixtures must be on 15-amp circuits.
-Usually receptacles are allowed to share a circuit with lights.
-But a heavy electrical user, such as a window air-conditioner or a home theater, may need to be on a dedicated circuit.
+Receptacles are usually allowed to share a circuit with lights.
+A heavy electrical user, such as a window air-conditioner or a home theater, might need to be on a dedicated circuit.

 Closets: There should be at least one overhead light, controlled by a wall switch rather than a pull chain.
 The light must have a globe rather than a bare bulb; a bulb can get hot enough to ignite clothing, stacked blankets, or storage boxes.

 Bathroom: Codes require that all receptacles be GFCI-protected.
 Any light fixture should have a sealed globe or lens to shut out moisture.
-A fan/light/heater may draw enough power to require its own circuit.
+A fan/light/heater might draw enough power to require its own circuit.

 Outdoors: Standard-voltage wiring requires either waterproof underground feed (UF) cable or conduit or both.
 The depth at which the cable must be buried varies by local codes.
 Special waterproof fittings and covers are called for.
-For low-voltage lighting, standards are less strict; usually no permit is needed.
+For low-voltage lighting, standards are less strict, and usually, no permit is needed.